hywan9/DailyArXiv/.github/ISSUE_TEMPLATE.md

 ---
-title: Latest Papers - October 31, 2025
+title: Latest Papers - November 01, 2025
 labels: documentation
 ---
 **Please check the [Github](https://github.com/hywan9/DailyArXiv) page for a better reading experience and more papers.**